-Introduces the student to the service concepts, skill sets, career paths, and

-operations of the help desk industry.

-Help desk concepts are presented from

-an educational and business application

-perspective.
-Prereq 154-106 - PC Hardware

-and Software I; Coreq 150-111 - Network

-Administration - Microsoft ,150-112 - Network

-Administration - Novell
+Introduces the student to the service concepts, skill sets, career paths, and operations of the help desk industry.
+Help desk concepts are presented from an educational and business application perspective.
+PREREQUISITES: 154-106 - PC Hardware and Software I COREQUISITES: 150-111 - Network Administration -Microsoft 150-112 - Network Administration - Novell

-Computer Support Specialist Internship
+154-109 Computer Support Specialist Internship

-Establishes an opportunity for the student to apply training and skills in a business/industrial/ academic work environment.
+Establishes an opportunity for the student to apply training and skills in a business/ industrial/ academic work environment.
 The student will spend 144 hours at the worksite.
 Student contracts with the employer and the instructor regarding the work agreement and competencies.
 Classroom hours will include preparation of job portfolio materials and practicing interview techniques.
-Prereq 154-110; Coreq 154-113 - IT Apps Server & Support
+COREQUISITES: 154-113 - IT Apps Server & Support 154-114 - Hardware & Software Support recovery plans and legal data requirements (i.e. HIPPA requirements, Sarbanes-Oxley Act etc.) PREREQUISITES: 154-119 -System Software Support or 154-110

-154-112 Data Security & Recovery
+Data Security & Recovery Support 3.00

 Focus will be on desktop data security, data retention and recovery.
-Students will be introduced to computer forensics / data recovery tools, local security issues, disaster recovery plans and legal data requirements (i.e. HIPPA requirements, Sarbanes-Oxley Act, etc.).
-Prereq 154-119 - System Software Support or 154-110
+Students will be introduced to computer forensics / data recovery tools, local security issues, disaster